top of page

 One question the Town Council is often asked is “Why doesn’t Los Gatos sue the state” or “Why doesn’t the Town Council just deny these applications?”
 This question was answered during the study session.
 Quoting directly from the presentation, Ms Kautz shared that in general, the courts have been “very pro-housing, they uphold housing approvals, and overturn housing denials.”
 The risks to the Town of Los Gatos are significant, including “significant attorneys fees exposure, high legal defense costs, and possible [compensation for] damages.”
 The Cities of Berkeley and Huntington Beach each took up these sorts of legal housing battles recently, and now each city owes about $4 million in legal fees after losing in court.
 If you’d like to see the presentation that Ms. Kautz prepared on the topic of how state housing laws will impact Los Gatos, you can view it here.

-I hope you find this information to be helpful and I’m grateful to be able to serve you on the Los Gatos Town Council,
+Please know that all is not lost and your Town Council is working hard to control development in Los Gatos while ensuring we are building new reasonable and affordable housing.
+I hope you find this information to be helpful and I’m grateful to be able to serve you on the Los Gatos Town Council.

 Rob